Consumer Directed HealthSelectSM for Retirees

 Consumer Directed HealthSelectSM is a high-deductible health plan with health savings account (HSA) for people not enrolled in Medicare.
 Depending on your health needs, you could pay much more out of pocket for health care than in HealthSelect of Texas® or one of the regional health maintenance organizations (HMOs).
 But Consumer Directed HealthSelect also lets you save money, tax-free, to help cover your out-of-pocket health costs.
 For some people, an HSA could be a great way to save money and lower taxable income.
 But members are responsible for all their non-preventive health costs until they or their family meet the annual deductible.
 (A deductible is the amount you’d pay before the plan starts paying anything.)

-The key benefits of Consumer Directed HealthSelect are the ability to save money, tax-free, in an HSA for health costs now or far in the future.
+One of the key benefits of Consumer Directed HealthSelect is the ability to save money, tax-free, in an HSA for health costs now or far in the future.
 There is also a monthly state contribution from the state to your HSA (if you’re eligible).

 - Learn more by reading the Consumer Directed HealthSelect benefits overview.

 - See the Master Benefits Plan Document for detailed information about your health plan benefits.